Euthanasia of dog Loki: Owner feels 'vindicated' by AVS findings, says he lived through hell

 "Consequently, a high risk of Loki being rehomed yet again is that it would put further stress on him, leading to a vicious cycle of yet more biting incidents and a poor quality of life for Loki."

-Ultimately, Mr Mygind said he did not have faith in Exclusively Mongrels as a rehomer as he felt the group would not have reacted constructively to his request.
+Ultimately, Christian said he did not have faith in Exclusively Mongrels as a rehomer as he felt the group would not have reacted constructively to his request.

 Exclusively Mongrels has not responded to requests for comment.

-Note: Editor's note: The surname of Loki's owner has been removed from this article after he made a request following its publication.